To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 (SOUNDBITE OF FILM, "THE GODFATHER")

-AL PACINO: (As Michael Corleone) Now, when Johnny was first starting out, he was signed to this personal service contract with a big band leader.
+AL PACINO: (As Michael Corleone) You know, when Johnny was first starting out, he was signed to this personal service contract with a big band leader.
 And as his career got better and better, he wanted to get out of it.
 Now, Johnny is my father's godson.
-And my father went to see this man.
-And he offered him $10,000 to let Johnny go, but the band leader said no. So the next day, my father went to see him, only this time with Luca Brasi.
+And my father went to see this this bandleader.
+And he offered him $10,000 to let Johnny go, but the bandleader said no. So the next day, my father went to see him, only this time with Luca Brasi.
 And within an hour, he signed a release for a certified check of $1,000.

 DIANE KEATON: (As Kay Adams) Well, how'd he do that?